jpfraneto/anky-agent-v1/README.md

 ```bash
 pnpm i && pnpm start
 ```
-Note: this requires node to be at least version 22 when you install packages and run the agent.
+Note: This requires Node.js version 22 or higher when installing packages and running the agent.

 ## Run with Docker